lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 combines with an OR operator the value received with the Target Value.

-## DEViid-DID, APPiid-DID CDA
+## THGiid-DID, APPiid-DID CDA

-These functions are used to process respectively the Device and the Application Device Identifier (DID).
+These functions are used to process respectively the Thing and the Application Device Identifier (DID).
 APPiid-DID CDA is less common, since current LPWAN technologies frames contain a single address.